 Love is the Realisation of our Natural State of Connection

 When we fall in love, we are removing any sense of separation we have with another human being - we are becoming one with them.
-You can watch this happening for yourself with our Heart Bond app, as you feel love for somebody and watch your hearts synchronise.
+You can watch this happening for yourself on this short video that shows the extraodinary power of your heart to communicate with another human being.

 Of course, this new definition challenges virtually everything we know about love.
 Most of us have experienced at first hand the way in which feelings of love seem to come and go depending on circumstances.
 While it is true that our emotions do fluctuate around the experience of love, our underlying capacity for love remains constant because we are connected by a higher, loving state of consciousness.
 It is important to distinguish between feelings of love and the loving bond itself.
 The bond, the connection that we all possess cannot be broken, but we may choose to feel or not to feel it.